sabarishOfficial/aws-infra-automation/README.md

 ## Project overview:

 This project creates one VPC, three public and private subnets, three private and public route tables, and two security groups.
-It also uses this technology in its child modules.
+It also uses this technology in its child modules, congurations management tool using ansible and we intergate terraform, ansiable

+## Technologies Used

+-  Terraform: Infrastructure as Code (IaC) tool used for provisioning and managing cloud resources.
+- Ansible: Configuration management tool used for automating software provisioning, configuration management, and application deployment.

+## Prerequisites

+Before you begin, ensure you have the following installed:

+- Terraform
+- Ansible

+## Additional Details

+For a deeper understanding of how Ansible creates and configures resources, please refer to the [ansible-lemp-installation](https://github.com/sabarishOfficial/ansible-lemp-installation) project.
+It provides comprehensive documentation and examples for Ansible usage.

 ## Infra